 One of my tasks on this project was integration between the dispatcher's application and the 3rd party data service they use, Xora.
 Xora provides a mobile application that's used by the truck drivers to track their position, report their time, manage their destination queue, and receive orders from the dispatchers.
 Xora provides software for the dispatchers as well, but it didn't integrate with the rest of the shipping company's system.
 My job was to develop a robust sync application that would transfer data between the shipping company's enterprise database and Xora's real-time data web service.
 This service captured all of the data that Xora collected, and also exported instructions from the dispatchers to the drivers.

-The best way to contact me is by email to email@example.com.
+The best way to contact me is using the form up in the header or by email to email@example.com.
 Please provide a brief overview of the project you'd like me to help you with, and the best way to contact you to set up a call.